 - On all of the computers with which you’d like to have this folder synced, use MacDropAny to sync the folder with your sync service.
 You must make sure that, on all of your computers, you give the folder the same name and that you put it in the same location inside your sync service’s folder.

 - Re-start your sync service.
 If everything has worked correctly, once your sync service synchronises everything through, you should now have a folder which is mirrored on all of your computers.

 There may come the time that you want to stop a folder from syncing.
 The way that this is done is different for different syncing services.

-If you have synced the folder using Dropbox, then all you have to do is go to the computer from which you originally synced the folder, and delete the instance of the folder inside your Dropbox folder.
+If you have synced the folder using Dropbox or Copy, then all you have to do is go to the computer from which you originally synced the folder, and delete the instance of the folder inside your Dropbox or Copy folder.
 The folder will now no longer sync with your other computers.

 If you have synced the folder using any other service, then then you must go to the computer from which you originally synced the folder, and (in Finder) move the folder from within the sync service’s folder back to its original location.
 You will most likely be asked whether you want to replace the folder.
 You must select the “replace” button.
 The folder will now no longer sync with your other computers.